 - Ultrasound uses high-frequency sound waves to image soft tissues and is extremely useful in guiding needle placement for joint injections or aspirations.

 Arthritis Treatment in NYC

 Each treatment provided is carefully tailored according to the type of arthritis identified during diagnostics.
 Arthritis treatment focuses on improving joint function and relieving symptoms.
-We may suggest combining several treatments to obtain the best outcome.
+At primary care in Midtown, we may suggest combining several treatments to obtain the best outcome.
 Treatment options include medications, surgery, and exercises.